 The City is fortunate to have a local daily publication.
 The Opelika-Auburn News is a regional daily newspaper that covers local events and is widely read by residents of Lee County.
 A weekly newspaper publication, the Auburn Villager, began circulation in 2007.
-Three (3) documented articles and editorials were published in the last year that directly dealt with stormwater/environmental issues, although there may have been others not documented by the City.
+Articles are documented in an Access database for reference purposes.
 A listing of articles and publication dates is included in Appendix C of this report.